 There are three levels of courts in Japan: the district courts, the high courts, and the Supreme Court.
 The district courts are local courts that function as the court of first instance for lawsuits.
-Generally speaking, there are no courts of first instance which deal specifically with commercial claims, but the district courts in large prefectures such as Tokyo and Osaka have courts that specialise in certain types of disputes, such as corporate, intellectual property, administration, labour and bankruptcy.
+District courts in large prefectures such as Tokyo and Osaka have courts that specialise in certain types of disputes, such as corporate, intellectual property, administration, labour and bankruptcy.
 Decisions of the district courts may be appealed to the high courts.
 One branch of the Tokyo High Court specialises in intellectual property matters.
 Decisions of the high courts may be appealed to the Supreme Court, which is the final court of appeal.